Maharishi Mahesh Yogi: Characterizations and criticism

-He was often referred to as the "Giggling Guru" because of his habit of laughing during television interviews.
-Diminutive at a little over five feet tall, the Maharishi often wore a traditional cotton or silk, white dhoti while carrying or wearing flowers.
+He was often called the "Giggling Guru" because of his habit of laughing during television interviews.
+Slightly over five feet tall, the Maharishi often wore a traditional cotton or silk, white dhoti while carrying or wearing flowers.
 He often sat cross-legged on a deerskin and had a "grayish-white beard, mustache and long, dark, stringy hair".
 Barry Miles described the Maharishi as having "liquid eyes, twinkling but inscrutable with the wisdom from the East".
 Miles said the Maharishi in his seventies looked much younger than his age.
 He had a high pitched voice and in the words of Merv Griffin, "a long flowing beard and a distinctive, high pitched laugh that I loved to provoke".

 Biographer Paul Mason's website says that Swami Swaroopananda, one of three claimants to the title Shankaracharya of Jyotir Math, is "an outspoken critic" of the Maharishi.
 According to Swaroopananda, the Maharishi "was responsible for the controversy over Shankaracharyas" because he gave Shankaracharya Swami Shantanand encouragement and assistance in fighting the court case which challenged Shantanand's inheritance of the title.
 In a review of the documentary film David Wants to Fly, Variety magazine reported Swaroopananda's assertion that "as a member of the trader caste" the Maharishi "has no right to give mantras or teach meditation".
 According to religious scholar Cynthia Humes, enlightened individuals of any caste may "teach brahmavidya" and author Patricia Drake writes that "when Guru Dev was about to die he charged Maharishi with teaching laymen ... to meditate".
 Mason says Shantanand "publicly commended the practice of the Maharishi's meditation" and sociologist J.R.
-Coplin says that Shantanand's successor, Swami Vishnudevanand, also "speaks highly of the Maharishi".Coplin, pp. 61–63: "Maharishi, though a devoted and favored disciple, was not eligible to become Shankarachaharya due to his caste background (non-brahmin).
-Nonetheless, he shares with the last two Shankaracharyas of Jyotir Math (who succeeded Brahmanand Saraswati) a brotherly relationship, known as "guru-bhais".
-Even today, Swami Vishnudevanand (the current Shankaracharya of Jyotir Math) speaks very highly of Maharishi and sees his teaching as a reflection of their master's.
-Both he and Swami Shantanand (his immediate predecessor) are frequent guests of Maharishi's both in India and abroad, personally endorsing his mission."....
-"When Maharishi began teaching during his South Indian tour in the mid-1950s, he arrived as an informal representative of the Shankaracharya of Jyotir Math, being a 'great disciple of Shri Swami Brahmananda Saraswati (former Shankaracharya)'".

-While the Beatles were in Rishikesh, allegations of sexual improprieties by the Maharishi in his ashram were circulated but participants later denied them and no lawsuits were ever filed.
+Coplin says that Shantanand's successor, Swami Vishnudevanand, also "speaks highly of the Maharishi."